Kantachi horses grazing at the foot of Shiriyazaki Lighthouse, the northernmost point of Honshu [Higashidori Village, Aomori Prefecture]

 Minamoto no Yoshitsune's favorite horse was the "Nambu horse"

-The Imperial Court appointed Sakanoue no Tamuramaro as Shogun (General of the Expeditionary Forces), who repeatedly dispatched armies to conquer the Emishi, bringing horses from those regions back to the capitals of Nara and Kyoto.
-Compared to the horses native to southern regions such as Kyushu that were in the capital at the time, these horses were larger in size, more beautiful in appearance and shape, and had better temperaments, so "Obuchi no Koma" (Tail Horses) and were the object of admiration among the nobility.
+Therefore, the imperial court appointed Sakanoue no Tamuramaro as Seii Taishogun (Commander-in-Chief of the Expeditionary Force Against the Barbarians), and repeatedly dispatched armies to conquer the Emishi, bringing horses from those regions back to the capitals of Nara and Kyoto.
+These horses were larger, more beautiful in appearance and form, and had better temperaments than the horses native to the southern regions such as Kyushu that were present in the capital at the time, and"Obuchi no Koma" (horses with long tails),becoming objects of admiration for the nobility.

 The Nanbu clan improved the Nanbu horse to be an excellent military horse